Personal Injury Solicitors Cork

 What are the time limits for a Personal Injury Claim?

-What is the Injuries Board / Personal Injuries Assessment Board (PIAB)?
+What is the Injuries Resolution Board / Injuries Board / Personal Injuries Assessment Board (PIAB)?

-The Injuries Board / Personal Injuries Assessment Board (PIAB), is the independent statutory body responsible for dealing with personal injury claims in Ireland.
-Any personal injury claims in Ireland will be submitted to the PIAB, except those cases that involve medical negligence.
+The Injuries Resolution Board formerly Personal Injuries Assessment Board (PIAB), is the independent statutory body responsible for dealing with personal injury claims in Ireland.
+Any personal injury claims in Ireland will be submitted to the Injuries Resolution Board, except those cases that involve medical negligence.

 How do I make a Personal Injury Claim in Ireland?